peach-palm-admin/peach-palm-admin.github.io/docs/about.markdown

 ## Amy Neal True
 With a resume ranging from Receptionist to Human Resource Director, Amy has demonstrated experience administering programs and policies - including organizational strategy.
 She has collaborated with non-profits, real estate agencies, commercial contract services, and with Departments of State, Transportation, and Defense.
-Amy has multiple certifications in the Human Resource field and is currently working on retaining her Professional Human Resources (PHR) certification.
+Amy has multiple certifications in the Human Resource field.

-She decided to join this venture because her husband said, “Being a stay-at-home dog mom is not a real job.”
+She joined this venture because her husband said, “Being a stay-at-home dog mom is not a real job.”
 One day she will prove him wrong.

 ```
 Amy Neal True